edgedb/easy-edgedb/chapter14/index.md

 } filter .name = 'Emil Sinclair';
 ```

-The output is pretty short during `Info` mode:
+The output is pretty short during `Info` mode, which only provides the necessary info to play the game in the same way as every other player.

 ```
 {